-At March 31, 2022 and December 31, 2021, the Company had three interest rate swaps outstanding under its cash flow hedge program with an aggregate notional U.S. dollar equivalent of \$400; each of the interest rate swaps mature on March 31, 2023.
-Chemours recognized pre-tax gains of \$5 and \$1 for the three months ended March 31, 2022 and 2021 within accumulated other comprehensive loss, respectively.
-For the three months ended March 31, 2022 and 2021, \$1 and less than \$1 of loss were reclassified to interest expense, net from accumulated other comprehensive loss, respectively.
+At December 31, 2021, the Company had three interest rate swaps outstanding under its cash flow hedge program with an aggregate notional U.S. dollar equivalent of \$400; each of the interest rate swaps mature on March 31, 2023.
+In September 2022, the Company terminated all of its outstanding interest rate swaps, which resulted in a cash settlement of \$8.
+Chemours recognized pre-tax gains of \$2 and \$8 for the three and nine months ended September 30, 2022, respectively, and a pre-tax gain of less than \$1 and a pre-tax loss of less than \$1 for the three and nine months ended September 30, 2021, respectively, within accumulated other comprehensive loss.
+For the three and nine months ended September 30, 2022, \$2 of gain were reclassified to interest expense, net from accumulated other comprehensive loss.
+For the three and nine months ended September 30, 2021, less than \$1 and \$1 of loss was reclassified to interest expense, net from accumulated other comprehensive loss, respectively.

-The Company expects to reclassify approximately \$5 of net pre-tax gain from accumulated other comprehensive loss to interest expense, net over the next 12 months, based on the current market rate.
+The Company expects to reclassify approximately \$7 of net pre-tax gain from accumulated other comprehensive loss to interest expense, net through March 2023.